briandgomez/Study/Security+/Security Operations.md

     - Rules of engagement define purpose and scope of the test.
 Basically it determines what is allowed to be tested and when
     - Once in the system, the goal should be too move across systems (horizontally)
     - Make sure you have a way back into the system (i.e. a back door)
-    - Leverage current compromised systems to access other as a stepping stone
+    - Leverage current compromised systems to access others as stepping stones

 # Analyzing Vulnerabilities